<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M9ZWWLT" height="0" width="0" style="display:none;visibility:hidden">

 Online platforms must also navigate a gray area in accountability.
 To what extent are platforms legally responsible for user behavior?
 Are they legally or morally obligated to prevent certain types of behavior on their site, or are the individuals themselves accountable?

-Spectrum Labs offers AI-based solutions that support your efforts at legal compliance, the first step of which is to understand different regulations.
-This is not intended to take the place of any legal or regulatory advice from alternate sources, however.
+Spectrum Labs offers AI-based solutions that support your efforts at legal compliance, the first step of which is understanding different regulations.
+However, this is intended to supplement any legal or regulatory advice from alternate sources.

-One way to navigate the complicated web of responsibility is to become familiar with regulatory actions, both at the federal and state level.
-Even if a regulation doesn’t affect your current audience, it could indicate a trend that is heading your way in the near future.
+One way to navigate the complicated web of responsibility is to become familiar with regulatory actions at the federal and state levels.
+Even if a regulation doesn’t affect your current audience, it could indicate a trend heading your way soon.

 For example, China was the first country to require that personal information be stored physically within its borders.
 Now, other countries have followed suit: Israel, Switzerland, Turkey, Belgium, Brazil, Mexico, India, and Singapore¹ all have enacted data residency legislation.
 Similarly, changes to Trust & Safety regulations in one region can signify an upcoming change that will affect other locations.